kwertyops/byte-of-python/src/dictionary_iteration.md

 Dictionaries are primarily used for their fast implementation of searching for an item, removing an item, adding an item and modifying an item.
 In python dictionaries, each of these actions are made to execute fast by performing them without having to traverse through the entire dictionary.
 You'll learn about how this is accomplished in the first Data Structures and Algorithms class.

 Occasionally, we are forced to traverse through all items in a dictionary.
 This operation runs slowly, so we avoid traversing dictionaries whenever possible.
-When it is unavoidable, there are three methods we use to iterate over dictionary tiems, keys, and values:
+When it is unavoidable, there are three methods we use to iterate over dictionary keys, dictionary values, and dictionary items:

 ```python
 your_dictionary.keys()   # returns a view object of all keys